Study Abroad Program Overview

 On-site support for the program will be provided by faculty and staff of the University of Queensland.

 The course structure for this unique program is more fluid than you experience during a traditional semester.
 Some of the courses run consecutively, some concurrently, and the Capstone Research Project is delivered throughout the program.
 Course activities are primarily determined by location and knowledge progression.
-For example, the first course Global Environment and Health Issues
+For example, the first course From Global to Environmental Health

-helps you make a connection between health and the environment on a global scale, and the second course Methods in Environmental Science and Health Surveillance
+helps you make a connection between health and the environment on a global scale, and the second course Methods in Environmental Health and Science

 teaches you essential practical skills in environmental health and science assessment.
 You then apply the newly acquired global vision and practical training to the third and fourth course.

-1. Global Environment and Health Issues (6.0 quarter/4 semester UC units)
+1. From Global to Community Environmental Health (6.0 quarter/4 semester UC units)

 - introduces the challenges facing environments globally such as warming seas, climate change, ocean acidification and rising sea levels

 - examines the health consequences such as threats to crops, forest, field and marine resources as well as emerging disease